-Gutenberg is almost here!
-In our introductory post on Gutenberg, we covered what the changes in the new editor will entail, how it will affect your different staffers (admins, editors, developers) and how you and your team can proactively prepare for WordPress 5.0.
+In our introductory post on Gutenberg, we covered the changes in the new editor, how it affects your different staffers (admins, editors, developers) and how you and your team can prepare.

 This follow-up post on Gutenberg’s content blocks and options will be primarily useful for those who do the writing, editing and content uploads for your WordPress site.
-But will also be of interest to non-writers and general WordPress users curious about the transition.
-It will cover the new editor window interface, list out the available blocks in Gutenberg and touch on several blocks’ editable properties within the editor window.
+But will also be of interest to non-writers and general WordPress users curious about the changes.
+It covers the new editor window interface, lists out the available blocks in Gutenberg and touches on several blocks’ editable properties within the editor window.

 Inside the New Editor Area